 Skipping meals may make things worse.
 Skipping meals leads to fatigue and lack of concentration.
 Ideally, a smaller meal size throughout the day is a great way to lose weight as well as helps you stay healthy.

 Eat breakfast, and eat smaller meals or portions throughout the day.
 A healthy breakfast can jumpstart your metabolism while eating small portion-size meals keeps your energy up all day.

-Egg and avocado toast is a perfect omega and protein rich breakfast for a new mom.
+Egg and avocado toast is a perfect omega and protein-rich breakfast for a new mom.

 Manage to walk, run, or exercise according to your routine and circumstances.
 The goal is to include some physical activity to have you feel more active and energized.
 However, if you have a C-section delivery, you might want to wait for a few weeks until you feel ready.
 Talk to your doctor about resuming exercise.

 Your diet is of utmost importance.
 You become what you eat.
 Postpartum depression is a serious condition.
 Please seek help if you think it is taking a toll on your health and your lifestyle.
-If you have any suggestions on food which happens to be a mood booster for you, comment below and I would be happy to try that.
+If you have any suggestions on food that happens to be a mood booster for you, comment below and I would be happy to try that.